 When do the playoffs start?

-The NL Wild Card Game will take place on Oct.
-6. The best-of-five NL Division Series will follow, with Games 1-2 taking place on Oct.
-8-9; Games 3-4 set for Oct.
-11-12; and any potential Game 5s scheduled for Oct.
+The NL Wild Card Game took place on Wednesday at Dodger Stadium.
+The best-of-five NL Division Series follows, with Games 1-2 taking place on Friday and Saturday, Games 3-4 set for Oct.
+11-12 and any potential Game 5s scheduled for Oct.
 14.

 What is the likely starting rotation?

-The Giants would likely go with Kevin Gausman, Logan Webb and Anthony DeSclafani in a best-of-five playoff series, with Alex Wood a possible option to pitch out of the bullpen.
+Starters Kevin Gausman, Logan Webb, Alex Wood and Anthony DeSclafani each pitched well down the stretch, so the Giants feel good about how their starting rotation is shaping up heading into the postseason.
 The more intriguing question for the Giants is who they’ll tap to be their Game 1 starter.
 Gausman was the club’s first-half ace, but the 24-year-old Webb has emerged as the most dominant member of the rotation since the All-Star break.